 - Jigsaw puzzles – I am super particular about puzzles, and these are my favorite brand.

 - Writing – You could start a blog. 🙂 If you aren’t driven to monetize everything you’ve ever enjoyed like I am (I’m working on it.
 Sigh.) just begin a daily journaling practice.
-You can even find free journaling prompts online to get you started.
+You can even find free journaling prompts online to get you started and you’ll improve your writing skills at the same time.

 Other Hobby Ideas